Flatpages In Django Part 1: Basic Implementation

 sites = models.ManyToManyField(Site, verbose_name=_("sites"))

-For my purposes, I'm primarily interested in the url, title, and content fields.
-The url field is particularly interesting.
+For my purposes, I'm primarily interested in the URL, title, and content fields.
+The URL field is particularly interesting.
 It specifies the location of the page and is also used for lookups by default.
-If you use the flatpages middleware, which I tend not to, the middleware will pass the url to the default flatpages view function when a 404 response status code is encountered and see if a page with a matching url exists.
+If you use the flatpages middleware, it will pass the URL to the default flatpages view function when a 404 response status code is encountered and see if a page with a matching URL exists.
+That way, you never need to statically code a single URL pattern to get your page working.

 Let's get started with flatpages.